NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: Algorithm for QA Collection

-For QA collection we report Algorithm~\ref{alg:collect_qa_pairs}.
+\textbf{Collecting QA Pairs from Search Queries.} For QA collection we report Algorithm~\ref{alg:collect_qa_pairs}.
 It outlines a bootstrapped approach for collecting question-answer (QA) pairs using an initial set of seed queries $Q_0$.
 The process is iterative, aiming to expand the query set and extract more QA pairs at each step.
 The algorithm takes as input a predefined set of seed queries $Q_0$ and the number of iterations $N_{\text{iter}}$.

 At each iteration, for every query in the current set \( S\varrho \), we retrieve QA pairs and related queries using the functions \texttt{ExtractQA(*)} and \texttt{ExtractRelatedQueries(*)}, respectively. \texttt{ExtractQA(*)} returns a set of question-answer pairs $P_{QA}^i$ with corresponding attribution labels \( L \), while \texttt{ExtractRelatedQueries(*)} retrieves additional queries that are semantically or topically related to the input query.